cyh03223/iFLYTEK/README.md

-# iFLYTEK
-Yuhao Chen's final report of the intership in iFLYTEK (Beijing)
+# This is the final report of the intership created by Yuhao Chen in iFLYTEK (Beijing)